Global decision support for COVID-19 patients

 - Installation must never be into the main-stream of an ECMO circuit, pressure or flow monitoring of CytoSorb line is recommended.

 - Recommended blood flow rate 150-700 ml/min with a minimal flow of 100ml/min.
-Ideal flow rates using CRRT with systemic heparin anticoagulation seem to be 200-250 ml/min.
-Flow rates for regional citrate anti-coagulation are normally lower and should adhere to the corresponding protocols.
+Ideal flow rates using CRRT with systemic heparin anticoagulation were shown to be 200-250 ml/min.

-- Higher flow rates generally result in higher detoxification.
+- Higher flow rates generally result in higher adsorption efficacy.

 Anticoagulation for CytoSorb therapy